August 2nd – 4th, 2024

-- ENTRY REQUIREMENTS: Entry is open to anyone having a valid driver’s license and belong to a Canadian motorsport club recognized by ASN Canada FIA or SCCA.
+- ENTRY REQUIREMENTS: Entry is open to anyone having a valid driver’s license and belong to a Canadian motorsport club or the SCCA.
 Entrants should meet any licensing required by their region.

 - Changes to the Supplemental Regulations, run/work order will be posted at Registration.
 It is the responsibility of each competitor to check for any changes and be governed by them.

 - The course and general paddock areas will be vacated by all personnel and locked at night; times when the gate will be closed will be posted at Registration.

 - Overnight motor home parking and camping at the event site is available in the designated area for a fee.
 Open fires are only allowed in designated areas.
 The dumping of coals on the ground, pavement, or into the dumpsters is not allowed.

 - Other site restrictions required by the site owner such as “off-limits” areas, may be published separately and posted on site and must be obeyed.

 - Trash containers and portable toilets will be provided.
 Do not obstruct the portable toilets.
 Please use all facilities responsibly.

 - Gasoline is not available at the event site.
-Stations are within two kilometers of the event site.
+Stations are within two kilometres of the event site.
 If AV Gas is required, please contact the organizer for information.

 - All garbage and waste must be removed from the site by the competitor.
 The expense for disposal of any identifiable waste will be billed to the owner.